 - 1.3.1 The University endeavours to work cooperatively with Union representatives and delegates and recognises that Unions are legitimate and important stakeholders and have rights and interests in decisions affecting their members' work and employment. - The University has an interest in the Union being well organised and effective in the employment relationship, and as such allows Union delegates and representatives reasonable paid time to carry out their duties.
+The University agrees the TEU President/Co- Presidents shall be given an agreed paid time allowance of 0.2FTE in total per week to be shared between them.
 Any decision around release for union delegates will be made in accordance with the employer's recognition of the role the union s have in furthering and representing the aims and aspirations of Maori.
 In addition, the University will provide education leave to delegates and representatives of up to three (3) days per delegate/representative per year, to a maximum of 100 days per year.
 The purpose of this leave is to provide paid leave to delegates and representatives to increase their knowledge about employment relations for the purpose of improving relations between employees and the employer.
 This entitlement is not in addition to the Employment Relations Education Leave under the Employment Relations Act 2000. - 1.3.3 Both parties recognise that to engage credibly and responsibly, delegates and representatives need to have the appropriate level of knowledge and skills.